esl/chirp_cockroach/README.md

 if one of the nodes is down.
 This is not ideal as sometimes containers might crash as a result of running 3 of them on one machine.

-### Important
-As of now (09.2022) CockroachDB does not have binaries/homebrew formulas for Macbooks with M1/M2 processors please use Docker to run images for CockroachDB.

 ### Requirements
 For setting up a demo using Phoenix development server you need to have Elixir and Erlang installed.
 The easiest way to install all dependencies is to use a package manager.
 This project provides needed package